magdalenaperry/js-coding-quiz/README.md

 This is a timed quiz I created using javascript, css, and html.

 ## Usage
-When the app is deployed and the user clicks
+When the app is deployed and the user clicks start and is presented with a series of questions.
+If the questions are answered correctly, the score is increased by 20 points, if the questions are answered incorrectly, the timer is decreased by 10 seconds.

 ## Visuals